 Attendance is an important part of doing well in this class.
 If you miss more than one class, you will be given a "C" and you must retake the class.
 (Graduate programs policy).
-Also, since class starts promptly at 5:30pm, students are expected to arrive on time.
+Also, since class starts promptly at 5:30pm, students are expected to sign into our zoom classroom on time.